equinor/isar/README.md

 ## Documentation

-To build the project documentation, run the commands:
+To build the project documentation, run the following commands:

 ```bash
 $ cd docs